shakedkattan/serverless_rds_cluster_automation/README.md

-🌀 Automated Serverless RDS Cluster Provisioning Overview
+# 🌀 Automated Serverless RDS Cluster Provisioning

+##  Overview

-This project provides a fully automated, serverless solution for provisioning RDS clusters on AWS based on developer requests.
-It leverages API Gateway, SNS, SQS, Lambda, GitHub, Terraform, and CircleCI to enable a scalable and secure workflow.
+This project provides a fully automated, serverless solution for provisioning **RDS PostgreSQL/MySQL clusters** on AWS based on developer requests.
+It leverages API Gateway, SNS, SQS, Lambda, SSM, ASM, GitHub, Terraform, and CircleCI to enable a scalable and secure workflow.

-Key Features:
+**Key Features:**

-Developers send a JSON request (via API Gateway) Request is routed through SNS → SQS → Lambda
+- Developers send a JSON request (via API Gateway)
+- Request is routed through SNS → SQS → Lambda
-Lambda creates a GitHub Pull Request with Terraform code CI/CD pipeline applies the infrastructure using Terraform Supports both MySQL and PostgreSQL, in dev and prod environments
+- Lambda creates a GitHub Pull Request with Terraform code

-Instructions:
+- CI/CD pipeline applies the infrastructure using Terraform
+- Supports both **MySQL** and **PostgreSQL**, in **dev** and **prod** environments

+---

+##  Instructions

 1. Fork this repository and keep the name: serverless_rds_cluster_automation
 2. In your AWS account, create a new Secret in ASM:
     Name: github-lambda-token